carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 In this training material for **Introduction to Data Science and AI for senior researchers**, we discuss [ADD CONTEXT]

 > Targeted measures and opportunities can help build a better understanding of best practices from data science and AI that can be effectively applied in research and supported by senior leaders.
-> Senior leaders can be academics or non-academics working in advisors, experts or supervisors roles in research projects who want to lead rigorous and impactful research through computational reproducibility, reusability and collaborative practices.
+> Senior leaders, in this context, can be academics or non-academics working in advisors, experts or supervisors roles in research projects who want to lead rigorous and impactful research through computational reproducibility, reusability and collaborative practices.
 >
-{: .callout}
+{: .objectives}

 ## Target audience